 \subsection{WordNets for Language Learning}

 As noted in the introduction, WordNet was not originally designed for educational use.
-To address this limitation, several learning-oriented WordNets have been developed for multiple languages~\citelanguageresource{Bosch:18}, and numerous studies have explored their application in language learning~\cite{Gonzalez-Dios:19}.
-Some of this work has focused on visualizing word hierarchies and semantic relations to aid learners~\cite{Sun:11,Kiritani:12,Gawde:24}.
-Others have tailored vocabulary, glosses, and usage examples to match learners' proficiency levels~\citelanguageresource{Redkar:18,Osenova:24}.
-However, most of these efforts rely on manually curated resources and pay limited attention to word-sense information.
-By contrast, we introduce a novel approach that automatically annotates WordNet senses with proficiency levels.
+To address this limitation, several learning-oriented WordNets have been developed for multiple languages~\citelanguageresource{Bosch:18}, and their application in language learning has been studied by many researchers~\cite{Gonzalez-Dios:19}.
+Some of these researchers have focused on visualizing word hierarchies and semantic relations to support learners~\cite{Sun:11,Kiritani:12,Gawde:24}, while others have tailored vocabulary, glosses, and usage examples to match learners' proficiency levels~\citelanguageresource{Redkar:18,Osenova:24}.
+However, most of these studies have relied on manually curated resources and paid limited attention to word-sense information.
+By contrast, herein we introduce a novel approach that automatically annotates WordNet senses with proficiency levels.
 Our method can be integrated with existing techniques---such as semantic network visualization and multimodal WordNets~\cite{Marciniak:20}---to further enhance its utility in language-learning contexts.